taejs/book-exploring-async-basics/src/8_2_setting_up_runtime.md

 > interest with the queue we're polling.

 Next up is also part of `minimio` we get a `Registrator`.
-This struct is "detached" from the `Poll` struct, but it holds a cpoy of the same handle to the event queue.
+This struct is "detached" from the `Poll` struct, but it holds a copy of the same handle to the event queue.

-This way we kan store the `Registrator` in our main thread and send off the `Poll` instance to our `epoll` thread.
+This way we can store the `Registrator` in our main thread and send off the `Poll` instance to our `epoll` thread.
 Our registrator can only register events to the queue and that's it.